javanile/binst.tk/README.md

 > <b>(B)</b>inary <b>(Inst)</b>aller <b>(T)</b>ool<b>(k)</b>it - also known "BInst.Tk" 😮

 **BInst.Tk** is a rapid installtion tool that get packages from GitHub.
-With **BInst.Tk** you can install any of repositories from GitHub to you machine without lose of time.
+With **BInst.Tk** you can install any of the repositories from GitHub to your machine without lose of time.

 ## Usage